About Digital Assets and Their Regulatory Framework

 What Are Digital Assets?

 A digital asset, as a collective term, refers to any digital record of value that can be digitally bought, sold, exchanged, or transferred and that can be used as a medium of exchange or for investment purposes.
-What exactly does this mean?
-This means that there are two types of digital property recognized by Serbian Law.
+There are two types of digital property recognized by the Serbian law.
 Namely, the law classifies digital assets into two categories – virtual currencies and digital tokens.

 Virtual currency represents a type of digital property that has not been issued and whose value is not guaranteed by any public authority, which is not tied to a legal tender and does not have the legal status of money or currency but is accepted by natural or legal persons as a means of exchange.
 It can also be bought, sold, exchanged, transferred, and stored.
 Digital currencies are most easily described as digital valuables, like gold or diamonds in the real world.
 Namely, they have a certain value, and they can be a means of exchange, but at the same time, they do not represent a currency.